 "Every soldier, every officer, every general who took part in the fighting could never forget such a difficult war.
 But more than anything I remember the battle for Moscow.
 We perfectly understood what it meant and I remember the smallest detail even now.
 Moscow was the hardest trial."

-In August Zhukov, who now holds the rank of marshal, is made Stalin's deputy commander-in-chief of defence (1st Vice-commissar of the People's Commissariat of Defence).
+Zhukov is made Stalin's deputy commander-in-chief of defence (1st Vice-commissar of the People's Commissariat of Defence) in August.

 He plays a key role in the planning for a massive counteroffensive against the Germans to be staged sequentially across the length of the front.
 The first prong of the attack, Operation Mars, is to be aimed at the German Army positions around Rzhev, about 200 km west of Moscow.
 It is to be commanded by Zhukov and is scheduled to begin on 28 October.